-COVID-19 related data collection and sharing practices vary amongst the pandemic responses of countries across the world.
-How surveillance data is collected and shared with the public, academia, businesses, and other stakeholders in each jurisdiction can change the course of public health responses, which need to be built on public trust and tailored according to the countries' real needs.
-This webinar gathered experts from the U.S. and Turkey to present best practices and discuss current public health data collection and sharing needs in the COVID-19 era.
-Some highlights from the talk include the following:
+COVID-19 related data collection and sharing practices vary among pandemic responses of countries across the world.
+The manner in which surveillance data is collected and shared with the public, academia, businesses, and other stakeholders in each jurisdiction can change the course of public health responses, which need to be built on public trust and tailored according to the countries’ real needs to be effective.
+This webinar will bring together experts from the US, Brazil and Turkey to present best practices and discuss current needs on public health data collection and sharing in the COVID-19 era.

 TIME: 10 am New York | 11 am Rio | 5 pm Istanbul

 Corinne Thompson is currently the Director of Epidemiology of Waterborne Diseases in the Bureau of Communicable Disease in the NYC Department of Health and Mental Hygiene.
 At the moment she is activated for the DOHMH response to COVID-19 and is a co-lead for the epidemiology and data unit.
 Prior to this position, Corinne earned her PhD from the London School of Hygiene and Tropical Medicine where she studied the epidemiology of pediatric dysentery in Vietnam.
 She also has an MSc from LSHTM and a BS in Biology from Penn State.